-Welcome to Decoded, a series that deciphers the intricacies of different corners of the UK performance landscape.
+Welcome to Decoded, a series that deciphers different corners of the UK performance landscape.
 This week, Backstage examines ITV.
 Born in 1955 as Britain’s third broadcast TV channel, it has grown into a global super-producer of television and films.
 We look at why that is and how you can get involved.

 Don’t Say: “It’s all trashy game shows, adverts and Ant and Dec, isn’t it?”